supunstr/newdatalseg/README.md

 - Create own image using pre-image-input file base on the rhel8/7 server.
 - Then update the Image ID on main.tf file.

+You can user below commands to built this application

 ```sh
 git clone https://github.com/supunstr/newdatalseg.git
 Terraform init